vitormuuniz/WhatsAppWeb-Clone/README.md

 # WhatsApp Web Application

+The goal was cloning the WhatsApp Web interface and features, using React+TypeScript and Firebase to store the messages.

 ##### To run this application you need to execute the following commands:
     - yarn install;
     - yarn start;